42wim/matterbridge-plus/README.md

 # matterbridge-plus

 Simple bridge between mattermost and IRC.
-Uses the mattermost API Relays public channel messages between mattermost and IRC.
+(Uses the mattermost API instead of webhooks)

+Relays public channel messages between mattermost and IRC.

 Requires mattermost 1.2.0+ and a dedicated user(bot) on your mattermost instance.
 Matterbridge-plus also works with private groups.

 There is also a version with webhooks that doesn't need a dedicated user.
 See [matterbridge] (https://github.com/42wim/matterbridge/)

+NOT STABLE: STILL WORK IN PROGRESS

 ## binaries
 Binaries will be found [here] (https://github.com/42wim/matterbridge-plus/releases/tag/v0.1)